16 Top Things to Do in Boston in Winter

 4. Explore the Museums

 Good news for those looking for an inside activity.
 Boston is home to some of the country's oldest (and some would say best) museums.
-The Boston Tea Party Ships & Museum is unmissable.
+The Boston Tea Party Ships & Museum is unmissable, and easily one of the best places to visit in Boston in winter.

 This iconic, floating spot offers visitors an impressive way to step back in time to 1773.
 Actors roam the recreated tea ships to help educate and entertain visitors who will all get a chance to throw "tea" overboard.
 Insider's tip: Visit on December 16th to catch the annual tea party reenactment.

-The Museum of Fine Arts Boston is another top attraction.
+The Museum of Fine Arts Boston is another top attraction in Boston.
 Here, visitors can gape at masterpieces in every genre, ranging from ancient Egyptian sculptures to intriguing photography to modern street art.
 Insider's tip: celebrate Diwali at the ancient festival of lights in mid-November.

 Treat the kids to a day at the Boston Children's Museum.
 Explore bubbles in the Science Playground, create something awesome in the Art Lab, or visit a Japanese silk merchant's home.